ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: record_coercions

     Specifies whether the IVI Engine keeps a list of  the value coercions it makes for ViInt32 and ViReal64 attributes.
-Call niFgen_GetNextCoercionRecord to extract and delete the oldest  coercion record from the list.
+Call :py:meth:`nifgen.Session.GetNextCoercionRecord` to extract and delete the oldest  coercion record from the list.
     Default Value: VI_FALSE
-    Use niFgen_InitWithOptions to override default value.
+    Use :py:meth:`nifgen.Session.InitWithOptions` to override default value.

     The following table lists the characteristics of this property.